loginom/loginom-help-en-omegat/data/visualization/cube/filterfacts.md

 ## Interface

-The dimensions used in the cube are located in the left part of the opened window> In this case, the following default value is set - *(Filter disabled)*.
+The dimensions used in the cube are located in the left part of the opened window.
+In this case, the following default value is set - *(Filter disabled)*.

 The measures used in the cube and aggregations applied to them are listed in the right part of the window.